webwart/03_src-Python/00_python.md

 ### THU 27-11-2020
 -1- Refactoring and documention of template.py.
 I started adding type hints.
 I found links to python documentation advices on realpython.
 >N: Get a set-up to learn the use of docstrings with python.

+### SAT 05-12-2020
+-1- I did change/create the files fileDir_Get and filedDir_Set.
+I use pathlib to create files and directories and get a list of file tree.